Bursitis

 Make a list that includes:

-- All medications and dietary supplements you take, including doses
+- All medicines, vitamins and dietary supplements you take, including dosages.

-For bursitis, questions to ask your doctor include:
+For bursitis, questions to ask your healthcare professional may include:

 - What is the most likely cause of my symptoms?